 #2) Why Do You Want to Pursue a Career as a Pharmacist?

-This question assesses your intent and rationale for pursuing the pharmacy school profession.
+This question is just to let you know your intent and reasons for pursuing the pharmacy school profession.
 Pharmacy school is a rigorous and lengthy commitment, so the school wants to ensure that you’re committed to the process and the pharmacy practice and inspired by the potential to improve the health and health outcomes of individuals and your community.

 #3) You are a pharmacy intern in a retail pharmacy.
 Describe how you would explain a new medication with a complicated titration to a patient?